grisendo/drupal-whos_amung_us/README.txt

 3. Go to settings page via admin/config/services/whos-amung-us or Configuration -> Web services -> Whos.amung.us and configure the API key (if not auto-generated) and the default options.
-4. Create a whos.amung.us block via admin/structure/block/add-whos-amung-us-block
+4. Create a whos.amung.us block via:
+   admin/structure/block/add-whos-amung-us-block
    or Structure -> Blocks -> Add whos.amung.us block.
 You can create as many as you desire.
 Use the default options you configured before, or override them.